danielhenrymantilla/with_locals.rs/guide/src/cps.md

 You will see this is **not possible to implement**,

   - unless you use some kind of self-referential wrapper that requires `unsafe`, or a crate that does this for you (such as [`::owning_ref`'s `OwningHandle`]( https://docs.rs/owning_ref/0.4.1/owning_ref/struct.OwningHandle.html)).

-    But these are still hard to generalize to even more complex and nested cases referencial structs, with the now added very real risk of Undefined Behavior, whereby sneaky bugs may occur, or even security vulnerabilities may happen.
+    But these are still hard to generalize to even more complex and nested cases of referential structs, with the now added very real risk of Undefined Behavior, whereby hard-to-reproduce bugs may occur, or even security vulnerabilities may happen ⚠️

 ## Conclusion